oasiseng/about-oasis-engineering/README.md

 # About Oasis Engineering LLC

-We are a modern structural engineering firm focused on empowering homeowners, builders, and developers with open, code-aligned tools and engineering services — from wind load calculations and container home designs to permit-ready engineering letters.
+We are a modern engineering technology firm focused on empowering homeowners, builders, and developers with open, code-aligned tools and engineering services — from wind load calculations and container home designs to permit-ready engineering letters.

 - 🛠️ Based in Florida — Licensed PE in multiple states
 - 📦 Experts in shipping container structures and resilient design